 Do I get the Garda Vetting Form signed with the local Garda Station?

-You do not get the Garda Vetting form signed with the local Garda Station; we will submit the Garda Vetting Form to the Garda National Vetting Bureau on your behalf.
+You do not get the Garda Vetting form signed with the local Garda Station; Garda Vetting Forms will be to the Garda National Vetting Bureau through the app.

 What information is included in the Garda Vetting pack?